dmbarbour/glas/docs/GlasNamespaces.md

 * *Text* - heuristically parsed
 * `file:(path:Text, as?FileExt, ...)` - a local file or subfolder, relative to the current source.
 Allows users to override the file extension.
-* `dvcs:(repo:URL, file:(...), ...)` - a DVCS resource.
+* `dvcs:(repo:URL, file:(...), ...)` - a file within a DVCS repository.
+May need to include a branch, hash, or version tag if not implicit to the URL.
+Might need some extra protocol specification like 'gitlab'.

-We could extend this with 'const:(data:Text, as:FileExt)' or 'ns:AST', but it's unclear how that should interact with live coding.
-We could also support 'http:(url:Path, as?FileExt)', but I'm not convinced it's a good idea in context of live coding and version control.
+We could extend this with 'const:(data:Text, as:FileExt)' or 'ns:(proc:AST, ...)', but it's unclear how that should interact with live coding.
+Perhaps an extra 'const' or 'ns' field can add metadata to 'source'?
+We could also support 'http:(url:Path, as?FileExt, ...)', but that seems awkward in context of live coding, version control, packaging, and analyzing security.
+In any case, there is plenty room for extensions.

-To mitigate portability, a configuration can define a final `SourceRef -> SourceRef` adapter with reference to runtime version info.
-We may need to "bootstrap" this adapter, or at least verify in retrospect that the configuration is stable up to loading the adapter.
+To mitigate portability, a configuration can define a `SourceRef -> SourceRef` adapter with reference to runtime version info.
+We may need to "bootstrap" this adapter, or perhaps it is sufficient to verify retrospectively that configuration dependencies are stable up to defining the adapter.

+*Aside:* an alternative API might abstract references as `src.file : (Source, Path) -> Source` and support `load(Source)`.
+This would be more flexible, letting developers defer 'load' or express indexing of files.
+However, this complicates the API, reasoning, and refactoring.
+It's also mostly redundant between namespace macros, lazy loading, and shared libraries.
+So, I've chosen to use a concrete SourceRef.

 ### Circular Dependencies

-Circular loads between files aren't necessarily a problem for the namespace layer, but likely indicates a bug.
-I propose to simply assume an error unless annotations indicate the cycle is anticipated.
+Circular loads between files or DVCS repos aren't inherently a problem for the namespace layer.
+They can be resolved via lazy loading and ambiguity analysis.
+However, they are easily unintended bugs.
+I propose to simply report an error unless flags in SourceRef or other annotations indicate the cycle is anticipated.

 ## Abstract Source